alec-g-olson/TemplatePythonProject/README.md

 This project exists to give me and anyone else who would like to use it a template to work off of that has a decent testing pipeline that is platform independent.

-This is project licensed with The Unlicense, which puts this project into the public domain.
+This project is licensed with The Unlicense, which puts this project into the public domain.
 Anyone can take this code and do anything they want for profit or personal use with no need for attribution or requirement to keep your projects open source.
-Unless you choose to use The Unlicense for your new project, only the code that came from this template will be part of the public domain.
+When you make a new project based on this template, only the code that came from this template will be part of the public domain, unless you choose to use a license that puts the rest of your new project into the public domain.

 ### Goals of Template Project

-The platonic ideal of a well controlled project is that you should be able to run a 1-line command to either build your entire system from scratch or upgrade to a new version.
+The platonic ideal of a well controlled project is that you should be able to run a 1-line command to build your entire system from scratch, upgrade to a new version, or roll-back to a previous version.
 The developers of this template project also believe that unless development practices are enforced by code they are not enforced.
 This template project strives to provide a well organized set of practically applicable patterns for scalable project development in a completely controlled environment.

 Running tests and deployments should be as simple as `make test` or `make push` regardless of whether you are using a personal machine or a service account running in